Team

 Ultimately, the workflow must end with a direct reproducibility step which concludes the whole process.

-Other considerations on Reproducibility
+Other Reproducibility considerations

 Data transfer